ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Today</h3>Isolated rain showers before 1pm, then isolated showers and thunderstorms between 1pm and 4pm.
+         <h3>This Afternoon</h3>Isolated rain showers before 1pm, then isolated showers and thunderstorms between 1pm and 4pm.
 Partly sunny, with a high near
-         84. Southeast wind around 6 mph.
+         84. South southeast wind 3 to 7 mph.
 Chance of precipitation is 20%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">